hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 #### File Watcher

-File watcher is a streaming file source, where only the new files, appended or changed lines are emitted.
-It expects that files are updated in append-only fashion.
+File watcher is a streaming file source, where only the new files or appended lines are emitted.
+If the files are modified in more complex ways, the behavior is undefined.

 ```java
 Pipeline p = Pipeline.create();